 Any group seeking recognition must file application with the Office of Student Life.
 The Office of Student Life in turn must submit to the Student Government Association's Executive Council for review and recommendation.
-Failure of the Office of Student Life to submit to the Student Government Association's Executive Council at their next meeting will be justification for organization to present their application to Student Government Association's Executive Council president for action at the subsequent meeting.

 B. Constitution

 Any group petitioning for recognition as a student organization must present a constitution following a standard form to facilitate reference.
 Professional fraternities may be required to submit the equivalent national affiliation or other pertinent information.
 The constitution must contain the following information: